angelettilab/scMouseBcellFlu/README.md

 This is the repository associated with the publication _Single cell BCR and RNA analysis after respiratory virus infection reveals spatiotemporal dynamics of antigen specific B cell response_.

 This repository contains the code and supporting files necessary to reproduce the analyses reported in the publication.
+In essence, the anlaysis workflow herein was done using the [Sauron](https://github.com/NBISweden/sauron) analysis philosophy.

 ## Single-cell RNA-seq analysis